idealo/cctray-hub/README.md

 Note that cctray-hub will query builds from the main branch per default.
 If you need other (or even all) branches to get queried as well, feel free to open an issue.

+### accessing private repositories

+If you want cctray-hub to translate private github actions into the cctray format, you need to provide a PAT that has read permissions for the repos.
+Provide it e.g. in the application.properties or as an env variable like this:

+`github.pat.bearer.token=YOUR_PAT`

+### protecting the endpoints with basic auth

 Basic auth can be autoconfigured by setting the following application properties:

 `cctray-hub.username=YOUR_USERNAME`

 `cctray-hub.password=YOUR_PASSWORD`

+### access logs in JSON format

-Access logs via log back and JSON log format can be enabled by setting the following profile:
+Access logs via logback and JSON log format can be enabled by setting the following profile:

 `SPRING_PROFILES_ACTIVE=json-log-format`